purdue-arc/rocket_league/rktl_planner/README.md

 - `agent_name`: Determines namespace of this planning agent: `/agents/{agent_name}`.
 - `car_name`: Car that this agent is responsible for (e.g. `/cars/{car_name}`).

+In order for `path_planner` to generate a path, you need to call the `/agents/{agent_name}/reset_planner` service.
+This is an empty service which needs to be called each time you want a new path.

 ## Implementation Details

 TODO